'Don't work with Anti-Defamation League,' progressive groups urge

-"We are deeply concerned that the ADL's credibility in some social justice movements and communities is precisely what allows it to undermine the rights of marginalized communities, shielding it from criticism and accountability while boosting its legitimacy and resources.
+Groups in Tuesday's joint statement said they were "deeply concerned that the ADL's credibility in some social justice movements and communities is precisely what allows it to undermine the rights of marginalized communities, shielding it from criticism and accountability while boosting its legitimacy and resources".

 "Even when it may seem that our work is benefiting from access to some resources or participation from the ADL, given the destructive role that it too often plays in undermining struggles for justice, we believe that we cannot collaborate with the ADL without betraying our movements," the joint letter reads.

 The ADL did not respond to Middle East Eye's request for comment, nor did it comment on its Twitter page about the letter.